-- attend and vote at the Annual Meeting; or alternatively - may appoint an individual as a proxy (who need not also be a member of the Company) to attend, participate in, speak and vote in your stead at the Annual Meeting by completing the attached form of proxy and returning it to the addresses below, to be received by no later than 11:00 am Mauritian time on 5 December 2022:
+- attend and vote at the Annual Meeting; or alternatively - may appoint an individual as a proxy (who need not also be a member of the Company) to attend, participate in, speak and vote in your stead at the Annual Meeting by completing the attached form of proxy and returning it to the addresses below, to be received by no later than 5 p.m.
+Mauritian time on 6 December 2023:

-The Company Secretary

-Africa Clean Energy Solutions Limited Intercontinental Trust Limited, Level 3, Alexander House, 35 Cybercity, Ebene 72201, Mauritius.

-Fax: (230) 403 0801
+The Company Secretary Africa Clean Energy Solutions Limited Intercontinental Trust Limited, Level 3, Alexander House, 35 Cybercity, Ebene 72201, Mauritius.
+Fax: (230) 403 0801 Email: aces@intercontinentaltrust.com

-Email: aces@intercontinentaltrust.com

 Alternatively, the form of proxy may be handed to the chairperson of the Annual Meeting at the Annual Meeting or at any time prior to the commencement of the Annual Meeting.
-Please note that your proxy may attached form of proxy.

-delegate his/her authority to act on your behalf to another person, subject to the restrictions set out in the
+Please note that your proxy may delegate his/her authority to act on your behalf to another person, subject to the restrictions set out in the attached form of proxy.